ancient-military-history

 Pursuit and Exploitation

-Decline and Transformation in the Late Empire
+Decline and Transformation in the Later Empire

-From the third century CE onward, the Roman cavalry underwent significant changes in response to the evolving strategic environment.
-The increasing frequency of large-scale invasions by Germanic tribes and the rise of the Sassanid Persian Empire, with its emphasis on heavy cavalry, forced Rome to place greater emphasis on mounted troops.
-The army of the later Roman Empire, often called the dominate period, relied more heavily on cavalry than the principate army had.
-Units such as the vexillationes and scholae palatinae formed a mobile field army that could respond quickly to threats across the empire.
-Cavalry became the decisive arm in many late Roman battles, such as the victory of Claudius II at Naissus (268 CE) and the campaigns of Aurelian against Zenobia and the Palmyrene Empire.
+From the third century CE onward, the Roman cavalry underwent significant changes.
+The increasing frequency of large-scale invasions by Germanic tribes and the rise of the Sassanid Persian Empire, with its heavy cavalry emphasis, forced Rome to prioritize mounted troops.
+The army of the later Empire (the dominate) relied more heavily on cavalry than the principate.
+Units like vexillationes and scholae palatinae formed mobile field armies that could respond quickly to threats.
+Cavalry became the decisive arm in victories like Claudius II at Naissus (268 CE) and Aurelian's campaigns against Palmyra.
+However, this shift also reflected a decline in infantry quality.
+By the fifth century, the Western Roman army was heavily barbarized, with Germanic and Hunnic mercenaries forming the core of both cavalry and infantry.
+The loss of training standards and equipment eroded effectiveness, contributing to the Western Empire's collapse.
+In the Eastern Roman (Byzantine) Empire, cavalry remained dominant, culminating in the cataphract tradition that persisted into the Middle Ages.

 Conclusion